The Newtonian Limit of Hermitian Gravity: Introduction

 \section{Introduction}

-In this paper we consider the dynamics of scalar potentials in linearized Hermitian gravity (HG) recently proposed in Ref.~\cite{Mantz:2008hm}.
+In this paper we consider the dynamics of scalar potentials in linearized Hermitian Gravity (HG) recently proposed in Ref.~\cite{Mantz:2008hm}.
 HG enlarges the symmetry of general relativity (GR) by formulating gravity as a geometric theory on phase space $\{x^\mu, p^\mu\}$, where $\mu=0,1,..,D-1$, and $D$ is the number of space-time dimensions.
-Arguably, the simplest realization of such an idea are curved Hermitian complex spaces in D complex dimensions, where $z^\mu = (x^\mu + \imath y^\mu)/\sqrt{2}$ and $z^{\bar \mu} = (x^\mu - \imath y^\mu)/\sqrt{2}$ are the holomorphic and antiholomorphic coordinates\footnote{The momentum coordinates $p^{\mu}$ are related to $y^{\mu}$ through the relation $y^\mu = (G_N/c^3)p^\mu$.} on the (Hermitian) manifold ${\cal M}$ with the distance function
+Hermitian Gravity is a generalization of general relativity formulated on an eight dimensional phase space $\{x^\mu,p^\nu\}$, where $x^\mu$ and $p^\nu$ are {\it a priori} mutually independent coordinates.
+Arguably, the simplest realization of such an idea are curved Hermitian complex spaces in D complex dimensions, where $z^\mu = (x^\mu + \imath y^\mu)/\sqrt{2}$ and $z^{\bar \mu} = (x^\mu - \imath y^\mu)/\sqrt{2}$ are the holomorphic and antiholomorphic coordinates~\footnote{The momentum coordinates $p^{\mu}$ are related to $y^{\mu}$ through the relation $y^\mu = (G_N/c^3)p^\mu$.} on the (Hermitian) manifold ${\cal M}$ with the distance function

 This line element (and the corresponding metric tensor $C$) is invariant under the action of the almost complex structure operator $J$:

 The operator $J$ is defined by

 where